hasura/graphql-engine/manual/data/alter-schema/index.rst

    .. image:: ../../../img/manual/data/delete-permissions.png

 Note: You can also quick apply permissions in the UI.
-Thats the easiest way to quickly add a permission. ``Public`` and ``Read only`` are the most common scenarios that can be quickly applied for a particular role.
+That's the easiest way to quickly add a permission. ``Public`` and ``Read only`` are the most common scenarios that can be quickly applied for a particular role.

 2. Using the API to delete a ``permission``: